pyRiemann/pyRiemann/examples/ERP/README.txt

 Classification of ERP
 ---------------------

-Using Riemannian geometry for classifying Event Related Potentials.
+Using Riemannian geometry for classifying event-related potentials (ERP).